VirtuallyCreative/virtuallycreative-core/content/about.md

 sections:
   - type: content_section
     content: >
-      Full Stack Web Developer with a knack for web analytics, data visualization and dashboards; firm believer of "user experience first" and HTML First Prototyping approaches when applying best practice standards for web development.
+      Self-taught, Full Stack Web Developer with a knack for web analytics and data visualization dashboards.
+I am a strong advocate of inclusive design;
+      firm believer of "user experience first" and HTML First Prototyping approaches when applying best practice standards for web development.

       Starting out as a PHP (LAMP) developer (you guessed it, WordPress...)
 I've